 What is a DWP Visiting Officer? | How to open Appointee Bank Account

-After submitting an appointeeship application, the DWP will arrange for you and the person you intend to act on behalf of to meet with one of their ‘Visiting Officers’.
-These are people who will carry out the necessary checks and assist with any questions that may arise.
+To start an appointeeship application, you must first inform the Department for Work and Pensions (DWP).
+Following this initial conversation, they will arrange for a meeting between you and the person you intend to act on behalf of, and a ‘Visiting Officer’ of theirs.
+These are professionals who will carry out all the necessary checks and assist with any questions that may arise.

-It is important that you are well prepared ahead of the visit, and have all the required documentation on-hand.
+Being sufficiently prepared for this meeting will help to make the process easier for all involved.
 The DWP should let you know the meeting time and officer’s name in a letter beforehand.
-So that you feel prepared, keep in mind that these are some of the things they will want to know:
+You are also responsible for sourcing all the required documentation – such as financial statements and proof of identity.
+So that you feel prepared, keep in mind that these are some of the other things they will want to know:

-• If you are who you say you are, and can prove your identity and relationship to the vulnerable person.
+• If you can prove your identity, and your relationship to the vulnerable person.

-• That you are a suitable and willing person to manage someone else’s benefit money.
+• That you are a suitable and willing person to manage someone else’s benefits.

-• That you will act in the best interests of the individual.
+• That you are able to act in the best interests of the individual in question.

-Unless the Visiting Officer has any concerns about your application or intentions, they will help you to fill out an application form (BF56), which can be submitted to the DWP.
+Unless the Visiting Officer has any concerns about your application or intentions, they should help you to fill out an official application form (BF56), which can then be submitted to the DWP.

-All appointees must open a dedicated bank account into which they can receive a client’s benefit payments.
-Through our tailored banking platform, Monika, prospective appointees can open a dedicated Appointee Bank Account for this very purpose.
-Below are just some of the features that make our accounts ideal:
+Through our tailored banking platform (Monika), prospective appointees can open a dedicated Appointee Bank Account for this very purpose.
+Below are just some of the key features that make out accounts ideal:

-• Ability to set maximum and minimum balances on the cards
+• Ability to set maximum/minimum balances on the cards.

 Request Callback